NFARAdmin/TA100-GitFlowWebsite/2_GetStarted.md

 # Some Setup Required
 Before we we will need to introduce you terminal and setup git on your workstation.
+There is a lot to cover here, so this will take time.

 ## Intro to Terminal
 All of the Git commands run in Terminal.
 What is Terminal?
 The Mac Terminal is a command line interface (CLI) for the MacOS operating system (OS) that lets you communicate with the operating system.
 You enter commands and scripts (called shell scripts) to perform tasks on your Mac.
 Percy Grunwald from TopTechSkills has an excellent 15min video about Terminal for beginners.
 Please take a moment to view the [video](https://www.youtube.com/watch?v=aKRYQsKR46I) and familiarize yourself with Terminal then come back here.
 If interested in learning more on your own time, a more in depth explanation can be found [here](https://www.youtube.com/watch?v=ogWoUU2DXBU).